cpplibv/libv/LIBV-TODO.md

 libv.ui: Remove every usage of std::shared_ptr<BaseComponent>
 libv.ui: Fix typo: Travers -> Traverse
-libv.ui: Autonaming should use per type indexing
+libv.ui: Autonaming should use per type indexing libv.ui: align_vertical for string2D
+libv.ui: align_vertical for string2D in pickers | Well, the algo was fool proof and it just works

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui: align_vertical for string2D
+libv.ui: property size
+libv.ui: container child anchor_parent, anchor_target and size are general concept and every component should have them -> eliminates child storage issues (for now)
+		grid anchor_content is also here

+libv.ui: Remove the half manual - half automated public property access (this might remove the whole AccessProperty | not really, but still a cleanup that is worth it)

-libv.ui: content property.hpp can be more hidden toward components (Especially the variant) libv.ui: Hide or kill BaseComponent usage from every API like focus libv.ui: Kill .base() usages wherever possible
+libv.ui: content property.hpp can be more hidden toward components (Especially the variant) libv.ui: Hide or remove BaseComponent usage from every API (like focus) libv.ui: Remove .base() usages wherever possible

 libv.ui: context_event does not handle stop propagation, special case if type is derived from BaseEvent

-libv.ui: container child anchor_parent, anchor_target and size are general concept and every component should have them -> eliminates child storage issues (for now)
-		grid anchor_content is also here libv.ui: Kill the half manual half automated public property access (this might remove the whole AccessProperty | not really, but still a cleanup that is worth it)

 libv.ui: OverlayZoom in control mode should scale "sensitivity" based on zoom libv.ui: OverlayZoom use linearized zoom

 libv.ui: Rename BaseComponent to CoreComponent (?) or CoreBaseComponent

-libv.math: kill vec dependency to glm, concepts should be able to handle it, if it must, or create bridge
+libv.math: remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge